Code-Institute-Submissions/savasana_yoga/README.md

 In the future, I would like to optimize the booking system for yoga classes by implementing an interactive calendar, which will allow users to choose a class and times.

 In addition, I would like to implement a tracking system to display to users how many sessions they have left from a class they have booked.
 For instance, some products offer 10 sessions, and I'd like to have a system where after each session attended, its reflected on their profile how many sessions are remaining.

+Finally, I would to further streamline the log in and register experience for users by allowing users to log in via Social Media.

 ## Database Information